PhilReedData/ismb2025cofest/README.md

 schemas.science encourages the consistent use of markup tailored for diverse scientific domains.
 This structured information then makes it easier to discover, collate, analyse and consume distributed resources.

-The challenge is to create user guides for each profile, similar to the [Dataset guide from science-on-schema.org](https://github.com/ESIPFed/science-on-schema.org/blob/main/guides/Dataset.md).
+The challenge is to create user guides for each profile, similar to the [Dataset guide from science-on-schema.org](https://github.com/ESIPFed/science-on-schema.org/blob/main/guides/Dataset.md), following the [approach taken with Bioschemas](https://bioschemas.org/profiles/Dataset/1.0-RELEASE).
 We propose the use of generative AI tools to assist the human and produce better guides, faster.

 - In this work, the LLM is given a prompt to create realistic scientific examples of profiles such as [TrainingMaterial](https://schemas.science/profiles/TrainingMaterial/) and [ComputationalTool](https://schemas.science/profiles/ComputationalTool/).
 For example, it genereated a use of the TrainingMaterial profile as "A recorded webinar exploring the science of climate change and the complexities of policy-making processes.
 Aimed at graduate students and policy professionals."
 - It generates JSON-LD code for these examples, generating and populating the mandoary properties and some of the recommended properties.